Without Warning (1980 film): Plot

-While they discuss the situation, the sheriff arrives, but Sarge shoots him and begins to become more paranoid.
-Greg and Sandy leave with Taylor, who reveals he has been attacked by the humanoid before and secretly keeps the flying jellyfish as trophies.
-They search for the shack and once there, Taylor goes inside to only find the bodies of Tom, Beth and the cub scout leader.
-They discuss waiting for the creature when Taylor is attacked by another "jellyfish".
+While they discuss the situation, they lose power and the lights go off.
+The sheriff arrives, but since they have just postulated that the alien could disguise itself as human, Sarge shoots at what he thinks is an invader, only to realise the truth a few seconds too late; his shock at what he has done first horrifies him, then his mental illness causes him to start blaming Greg.
+While the locals telephone for an ambulance, Greg and Sandy leave with Taylor, who says they need proof to convince the authorities to act, as everyone already thinks that the only other person who believes in the creatures, Sarge, is crazy.
+He also reveals he has been attacked by the humanoid before and secretly keeps the flying jellyfish as trophies.
+They search for the shack and once there, Taylor goes inside and finds the bodies of Tom, Beth, the father and son, and the cub scout leader.
+They discuss waiting for the creature when Taylor is attacked by another "jellyfish."
 The young people run once again, leaving him behind as ordered.
 They stop a police car and get into the back seat, but find Sarge driving.
 He abducts them, believing them to be aliens.
 Greg plays along, telling the deranged man that an invasion force is on the way, thus distracting him enough to toss him aside, run away with Sandy and jump from a bridge.

 They make it to a house where they find new clothing and try to relax.
 In the night, Sandy wakes up and goes looking for Greg, only to discover that he has been killed by the alien, who is still in the room.
 She flees to the basement and the creature is about to get her when Taylor arrives and saves her.
-On the way to the shack, he tells her about the creature: it is a tall extraterrestrial (Kevin Peter Hall) who hunts humans for sport to keep as trophies, using the living creatures as living weapons against its prey.
+On the way to the shack, he tells her about the creature: it is a tall extraterrestrial who hunts humans for sport to keep as trophies, using the jellyfish-like creatures as living weapons against its prey.